 \subsection{Branching ratios by integration}

-A broad resonance with a coupling to a final state which is open only just above the Breit-Wigner mass can decay into this final state via the high-mass tail of the resonance. $N(1650)1/2^-$ has a Breit-Wigner mass of about 1655\,MeV which falls below the $K^+\Sigma^0$ threshold at 1687 MeV.
-The branching ratio defined in section~\ref{relBW} or \ref{f-BW} yields zero which is counter-intuitive since there could be some $N(1650)1/2^-$ $\to K^+\Sigma^0$ (or $K^0\Sigma^+$) decays.
+A broad resonance with a coupling to a final state, which is open only just above the Breit-Wigner mass, can decay into this final state via the high-mass tail of the resonance.
+In particular, the $N(1650)1/2^-$ has a Breit-Wigner mass of about 1650\,MeV, which falls below the $K^+\Sigma^0$ threshold at 1687 MeV.
+The branching ratio defined in section~\ref{relBW}, or later in \ref{f-BW}, yields zero, which is counter-intuitive since there could be some $N(1650)1/2^-$ $\to K^+\Sigma^0$ (or $K^0\Sigma^+$) decays.
 A physically more intuitive definition integrates the cross section

 and the $N(1650)1/2^-$ $\to K\,\Sigma$ decay branching ratio can be non-zero.